Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 - and `useEffect` -  best thought of as replacing the React lifecycle events such as `componentDidMount` and `componentDidUpdate`.

-Before you move onto your big project in this lesson, take some time to familiarize yourself with the use of these two most common built-in Hooks.
+Before you move on to your big project in this lesson, take some time to familiarize yourself with the use of these two most common built-in Hooks.

 ## Requirements